 South Willamette Valley Wineries

-Considering that the Willamette Valley American Viticultural Area (AVA) has 507 wineries and six sub-AVAs within its borders, it might take a lifetime to visit all the tasting rooms and vineyards in this rich region.
+Considering that the Willamette Valley American Viticultural Area (AVA) has more than 670 wineries and 10 sub-AVAs within its borders, it might take a lifetime to visit all the tasting rooms and vineyards in this rich region.
 Many of the most dedicated oenophiles stick to the wondrous wine roads of the north — Highway 47 (aka Sip 47), with a dozen stops for sipping, and Highway 99 West through Newberg, Dundee and McMinnville.
 But happy are the savvy souls who continue south to experience the richness of the wineries in the South Willamette Valley.

 Here’s just a taste of what you’ll find: Highway 18 West takes you through the

 .
 Drop in to experience the estate wines from H.B.
 Van Duzer Forest State Scenic Corridor and many other wineries located on this route.
 Carry on to Château Bianca in Philomath.
 For the trifecta of Oregon wine experiences, travel Route 200 right to the cellar doors of Cardwell Hill Cellars , Broadley Vineyards and Benton-Lane Winery .
 Looking to be pampered?
 With just a 10-minute diversion off Route 200 in Junction City, you can visit the luxurious King Estate .
-For more viniferous inspiration, visit the Pfeiffer Winery and South Willamette Valley Wineries Association websites.
-Oregon Wine Board
+For more viniferous inspiration, visit Pfeiffer Winery and the South Willamette Valley Wineries .
+Find plenty of fabulous places to nosh along the Oregon Wine Board , and for the best wine touring experience, check South Willamette Valley Food Trail .
+What to Expect at Oregon Wineries During COVID-19

 At Pfeiffer Winery, a calming Zen-like atmosphere will engulf your spirit the moment you drive up the lane to the vineyard.
 Take a walk through the spring-fed gardens watched over by a life-size Buddha sculpture.
 Stroll up to the luxurious tasting room, where Robin and Danuta Pfeiffer offer personality-driven wines of distinction.
 Pfeiffer Winery is a place where all guests are warmly welcomed and wine is revered for its spirit.